-Payday loans are, in many ways, some of the easiest loans you can take out.
+Payday loans are, in many ways, one of the easiest types of loans to get.
 That’s what makes them so tempting.
-As long as you’re getting a regular paycheck you can usually find a lender, even if your credit is bad and even if you don’t have any collateral.
+As long as you’re getting a regular paycheck, you can usually find a lender, even if your credit is terrible and even if you don’t have any collateral.
 You should be careful about succumbing to the temptation to turn to one of these loans for the wrong reasons, however.

 Never Take Out a Payday Loan to Buy Non-Essential Items

 The best Payday loans are meant and used for emergencies.
-A great new sale doesn’t qualify, nor does a dinner out or a nifty new gadget.
-Some people have even been tempted to take out payday loans to replace broken items or objects that aren’t strictly necessary.
-When you take out a payday loan you are directly reducing the amount of your next paycheck both by the amount of the loan and by the amount of the interest, which can be considerable at 425%.
-If you can’t afford the non-essential item before you take out the loan you’ll be even less able to afford it once it’s time to repay your loan!
+A tremendous new sale in your favorite store doesn’t qualify, nor does a dinner out or a nifty new gadget.
+Some people may be be tempted to take out payday loans to replace broken items or objects that aren’t strictly necessary.
+It is important to remember that when you take out a payday loan, you are directly reducing the amount of your next paycheck both by the amount of the loan and by the amount of the interest, which can be a considerable amount.
+If you can’t afford the non-essential item before you take out the loan, you’ll be even less able to afford it once it’s time to repay your loan!

 Never Take Out a Payday Loan to Supplement Your Income

 Some people have grown accustomed to living beyond their means.
 Payday loans are a dangerous way to try to “extend” your income.
 It is always better to find ways to make your dollar stretch until you’ve got enough money left over at the end of the month.
 Even if you take out a new payday loan every two weeks, you’re still losing money.
 You’re still failing to save for emergencies.